PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 ## Assisted Modes

-Assisted modes are with more assistance to the pilot.
-Assisted modes need manual pilot input for the roll/pitch/yaw but automatically control the throttle to sustain the desired speed at fixed altitude.
-With manual input from the pilot to the throttle stick he controls the speed and with manual input to the pitch stick he controls the altitude.
+Assisted modes are with more assistance to the pilot from the autopilot.
+Assisted modes need manual pilot input for the roll/pitch/yaw but automatically control the thrust to sustain the desired speed at fixed altitude.
+With manual input from the pilot to the throttle stick he controls the speed of the airplane and with manual input to the pitch stick he controls the altitude.

 **ALTITUDE: Altitude Control**